node-saml/xml-crypto/README.md

 ### SignedXml

 The `SignedXml` constructor provides an abstraction for sign and verify xml documents.
-The object is constructed using `new SignedXml([idMode])` where:
+The object is constructed using `new SignedXml(options?: SignedXmlOptions)` where the possible options are:

-- `idMode` - if the value of `"wssecurity"` is passed it will create/validate id's with the ws-security namespace.
+- `idMode` - default `null` - if the value of `wssecurity` is passed it will create/validate id's with the ws-security namespace.
+- `idAttribute` - string - default `Id` or `ID` or `id` - the name of the attribute that contains the id of the element
+- `privateKey` - string or Buffer - default `null` - the private key to use for signing
+- `publicCert` - string or Buffer - default `null` - the public certificate to use for verifying
+- `signatureAlgorithm` - string - default `http://www.w3.org/2000/09/xmldsig#rsa-sha1` - the signature algorithm to use
+- `canonicalizationAlgorithm` - string - default `http://www.w3.org/TR/2001/REC-xml-c14n-20010315` - the canonicalization algorithm to use
+- `inclusiveNamespacesPrefixList` - string - default `null` - a list of namespace prefixes to include during canonicalization
+- `implicitTransforms` - string[] - default `[]` - a list of implicit transforms to use during verification
+- `keyInfoAttributes` - object - default `{}` - a hash of attributes and values `attrName: value` to add to the KeyInfo node
+- `getKeyInfoContent` - function - default `SignedXml.geTKeyInfoContent` - a function that returns the content of the KeyInfo node
+- `getCertFromKeyInfo` - function - default `SignedXml.getCertFromKeyInfo` - a function that returns the certificate from the KeyInfo node

 #### API